 Use very specific language to describe each cloud and circle or point to the differences and similarities.
 This should hopefully set up your students for success in the rest of the discussion.

 Once we have established that there are different types of clouds.
-I introduce 4 cloud types: cirrus, cumulus, stratus, cumulonimbus.
+I introduce 4 cloud types: cirrus, cumulus, stratus, and cumulonimbus.
 I show students several images of each type and ask them to describe each one based on the images.

 Once they are done, we don’t stop there!
 Students set their lapbooks out on their tables so that the class can go around and see everyone’s creations.
 To take this activity a step further, you could even ask students to compare and contrast their creations with a friend.